carlomanf/wp-funnel-manager/readme.txt

 * Switch back to your previous theme that supports the template editor
 * Contact your theme author and request the theme to [support the template editor](https://make.wordpress.org/core/2021/06/16/introducing-the-template-editor-in-wordpress-5-8/)
-* You can also [activate this plugin](https://wordpress.org/plugins/template-editor/), which forces your theme to support the template editor

 Once your active theme supports the template editor, all your funnels will be automatically restored.